 - Eat healthy, get plenty of exercise and enough sleep

 - Spend more time laughing and maintain positive focus!

 - Dont rush, live mindfully and stay in the Here and Now

 - Learn how to manage stress.
 When you’re on the road to burnout, you may feel helpless.
 But you have a lot more control over stress than you may think.
 Learning how to manage stress can help you regain your balance.

 About the Author

-Dr. Inese Millere M.D. is a medical doctor turned diplomat, turned lifestyle coach in holistic stress management and mindful eating for busy women after 40 who want to be Fit, Balanced and Ageless: to manage stress, stress eating, have a healthy and joyful relationship with food and enjoy healthy living and longevity.
+Dr. Inese Millere, is a medical doctor turned diplomat, turned mindful eating coach for busy women over 40 who want to overcome stress eating, have a healthy and joyful relationship with food and enjoy healthy living and longevity.

 Visit http://www.inesemilleremd.com/individual-course/ to learn more how you can change your eating habits for good.